FEATURED EXAMPLES

 More about this page.

 We are slowly piecing together a followthethings.com handbook for trade justice activism and are publishing draft pages here as we write them.
 This is an ‘advice’ page.
 The main text is an example of student work from the ‘Geographies of material culture’ module which followthethings.com CEO Ian ran at the University of Exeter in the 2024-25 academic year.
-Students watched 8 films, and read their pages on followthethings.com (with the expeption of an unfinished film called The ginger trail).
+Students watched 8 films, and read their pages on followthethings.com (with the expeption of an unfinished film called From India’s ginger fields to the table).
 They were asked to pair the comments brought together on each of the films’ followthethings.com pages with the appropriate ingredients phrases (naming their intentions, tactics, responses and impacts – show in bold below) being drafted for the Handbook.
 Using these phrases as a pattern language (see FAQs), students were tasked to work out how specific intentions (e.g. improve workers’ pay & conditions) needed specific tactics (e.g. flip the script) to generate different kinds of responses (e.g. this is disgusting), which could generate different kinds of impacts (e.g. audiences are empowered).
 [NB pages about each of these ingredients are coming soon] At the end of the module, students were asked to imagine that they had met someone who was about to make their first trade justice documentary.
 Drawing on what they had learned in the module, what advice could they give them on how to make it effective?

-đ Hiya Dan!
+👋 Hiya Dan!

 You want to make a trade justice documentary???

-Well, from what Iâve learnt in a Trade Justice module this year, your goal should be achieving two key outcomes: A) improve workersâ pay and conditions in the Global South, and B) change consumer behaviour in the Global North.
+Well, from what I’ve learnt in a Trade Justice module this year, your goal should be achieving two key outcomes: A) improve workers’ pay and conditions in the Global South, and B) change consumer behaviour in the Global North.
 These objectives are intertwined and can be approached through targeted filmmaking strategies.

-First: check out Duncombeâs (2023) book .
-Itâs all about theories of change and will give you the tools you need to make your documentary as impactful as possible.
+First: check out Duncombe’s (2023) book .
+It’s all about theories of change and will give you the tools you need to make your documentary as impactful as possible.
 There are two main strategies you can use to achieve both A and B:

-For A – use a materialist theory of change-this means seizing the âmeans of productionâ (Duncombe, 2023, p.
+For A – use a materialist theory of change-this means seizing the “means of production” (Duncombe, 2023, p.
 265) – here you could focus on the workers’ control over their own labour in the Global South.

-For B – go with an activist theory of change-targeting emotions to âstir up the massesâ (Duncombe, 2023, p.
+For B – go with an activist theory of change-targeting emotions to “stir up the masses” (Duncombe, 2023, p.
 265).

-Iâll walk you through how various techniques can be used to empower workers in the Global South and spark emotional engagement in the Global North, to drive social change in Trade Justice.
+I’ll walk you through how various techniques can be used to empower workers in the Global South and spark emotional engagement in the Global North, to drive social change in Trade Justice.

 Stage 1: make it relevant

 Before diving into audience specifics, think about how you can ensure its relevance to the social context.
-This worked for Ilha das Flores, cuz it appeared during Brazilâs âdemocratization periodâ (Trujillo in Pavalow, 2025, np).
+This worked for Ilha das Flores, cuz it appeared during Brazil’s “democratization period” (Trujillo in Pavalow, 2025, np).
 The filmmaker, Furtado, could capture social issues when the audience was receptive to them, so that he could make a doc about social injustices.

-But relevance alone wonât make your documentary effective.
+But relevance alone won’t make your documentary effective.
 For instance, if you wanted to make a doc about Global South trade injustices, a topic like Trump and his tariffs threatening global supply chains might have to be watered down to comply with regulations for mainstream TV.
 Ilha das Flores works cuz it breaks from convention. weird!!!
 Furtado made it funny.
 The line in the screenshot above is both hilarious (I laughed my ass off) and random.
-Furtado can make a serious point about capitalist exploitation while entertaining; âfunny at first, demolishing in the endâ (TrufĂł in Pavalow, 2025, np).
+Furtado can make a serious point about capitalist exploitation while entertaining; “funny at first, demolishing in the end” (Trufó in Pavalow, 2025, np).

-This is SO effective cuz humour sparks public discussion better than âserious or emotional appealsâ (Morreall in Cameron, 2015, p.
+This is SO effective cuz humour sparks public discussion better than “serious or emotional appeals” (Morreall in Cameron, 2015, p.
 278).
 Conversations about their own complicity in global capitalist systems.
-Now weâre talking.
+Now we’re talking.
 If you want your documentary to be impactful AND be picked up by mainstream TV, make it current and make it funny to highlight the absurdities in supply chains.

 Stage 2: choose your audience

 Now, decide who to engage, and how.
 If your intention is to educate workers and improve their pay and conditions in the Global South, centre the documentary on them.
-If workers see others fighting for their rights, theyâre empowered to act.
+If workers see others fighting for their rights, they’re empowered to act.

 Take UDITA, for example.
 The filmmakers flip the script and workers take the mic.
-Women, garment workers, and trade union activists are at the âcentre of [the] filmâ (Anon in Barker et al., 2025, np), encouraging feminist solidarities.
+Women, garment workers, and trade union activists are at the “centre of [the] film” (Anon in Barker et al., 2025, np), encouraging feminist solidarities.

-As Duncombe (2023) speaks about in his Materialist Theory of Change, it is the material realities of workersâ lives that spur them into action.
-UDITA brings this theory to life; we see workers empower themselves – not just learning but fighting against âunsafe conditionsâ (Crawford in Barker et al 2025, np).
-The protagonist explains that five years ago the wage was $9/month; now itâs $68/month through campaigns.
+As Duncombe (2023) speaks about in his Materialist Theory of Change, it is the material realities of workers’ lives that spur them into action.
+UDITA brings this theory to life; we see workers empower themselves – not just learning but fighting against “unsafe conditions” (Crawford in Barker et al 2025, np).
+The protagonist explains that five years ago the wage was $9/month; now it’s $68/month through campaigns.
 Your audience may resonate with unfairness and want to transform their own realities.

-If you wanted to document the Bangladeshi protests over Trumpâs tariffs, show whatâs already happening to be effective for your intended audience.
+If you wanted to document the Bangladeshi protests over Trump’s tariffs, show what’s already happening to be effective for your intended audience.
 Show how material conditions, like uncertainty, are catalysts for organising.
 Find the unions, join with others that are already doing the same.
-Capture the âgrassroots resistanceâ (Hoskins in Barker et al., 2025, np).
+Capture the “grassroots resistance” (Hoskins in Barker et al., 2025, np).
 YOU can help to apply pressure by documenting the ongoing struggle and building solidarity with these efforts.

-In Bangladesh, document unions like the âNational Garment Workers Federationâ pushing for better conditions (Hoskins in Barker et al., 2025, np).
-Support the âTrade Justice Movementâ of the Global South (Bannister and Bergan, 2023, p.
+In Bangladesh, document unions like the “National Garment Workers Federation” pushing for better conditions (Hoskins in Barker et al., 2025, np).
+Support the “Trade Justice Movement” of the Global South (Bannister and Bergan, 2023, p.
 3).
-By showing workers that their fight can lead to change, theyâll think, âthese people are inspiringâ!!
+By showing workers that their fight can lead to change, they’ll think, “these people are inspiring”!!
 Audiences become empowered.
 The viewer could join a union themselves by seeing how collective bargaining can transform their realities.

-BUT if your intention is to educate workers, are you sure theyâll even see the documentary?
+BUT if your intention is to educate workers, are you sure they’ll even see the documentary?
 UDITA is on YouTube-accessible to anyone with a smartphone, which is lots of people nowadays.
-BUT ⊠UDITA has low views.
-As Nora put it, “Iâm so angry!!… UDITA needs more views!”
+BUT … UDITA has low views.
+As Nora put it, “I’m so angry!!… UDITA needs more views!”
 (Nora in Barker et al., 2025, np).
-While itâs easy to make a doc accessible, getting the right people to watch it is a different challenge.
+While it’s easy to make a doc accessible, getting the right people to watch it is a different challenge.

-Primark – on the rack reached â4.2 million viewersâ (Dowell in Adley et al., 2025, np).
-Good for awareness, BUT if your goal is to educate workers, think about âbreadthâ vs. âdepthâ (Duncombe, 2024, p.
+Primark – on the rack reached “4.2 million viewers” (Dowell in Adley et al., 2025, np).
+Good for awareness, BUT if your goal is to educate workers, think about “breadth” vs. “depth” (Duncombe, 2024, p.
 71).
-Reaching millions is fine, but if theyâre not the right people, impact is limited.
+Reaching millions is fine, but if they’re not the right people, impact is limited.
 Which are YOU aiming for?

 Stage 3: engage the right emotions

 If you choose to target a Global North audience, you need to think about how to engage them.
 You need to spark the right emotions- but avoid pity or sadness.
-From my Global North perspective, those emotions are passive and donât drive real engagement.
+From my Global North perspective, those emotions are passive and don’t drive real engagement.

 Films like Girl Model and Primark – on the rack encourage empathy by:

 But does including children evoke the right emotions for activism (Brown and Pickerell, 2009)?
-Girl Model [left] shows âminorsâ in the exploitative modelling industry (Edelson in Hambly et al., 2025) …
+Girl Model [left] shows “minors” in the exploitative modelling industry (Edelson in Hambly et al., 2025) …

 while Primark – on the rack shows children working on garments (BBC Trust in Adley et al., 2025, np).

-Itâs hard not to feel something when you see children suffering, to empathise with their vulnerability, understand the world from their perspective (Krzanic, 2007).
+It’s hard not to feel something when you see children suffering, to empathise with their vulnerability, understand the world from their perspective (Krzanic, 2007).
 I was once young.
 The close-up shots help us to read their emotions too.

 But empathy fades fast cuz the distance between myself, an able-bodied, privileged person-and these kids is huge!!
-I donât get what itâs like.
-Iâm feeling âfor themâ (Keen in NĂ„ls, 2018, p.
+I don’t get what it’s like.
+I’m feeling “for them” (Keen in Nåls, 2018, p.
 145) not with them.
 Sympathy.
 Chouliaraki (2010) says victim-oriented campaigns turn the sufferer into an object we contemplate from afar.
 Us vs. Them.
-You canât just show a victim, Dan, cuz look at the implications this has on Girl Modelâs followthethings.com page: @DisturbedPixie, how is giving âNadia a hugâ (in Hambly et al., 2025, np) going to help in the grand scheme of activism?
+You can’t just show a victim, Dan, cuz look at the implications this has on Girl Model’s followthethings.com page: @DisturbedPixie, how is giving “Nadia a hug” (in Hambly et al., 2025, np) going to help in the grand scheme of activism?
 AWWWWWW.
 This is so sad.
-But sympathy canât motivate action.
+But sympathy can’t motivate action.
 Was I moved?
 Yes.
 Empowered?
 No. I just cried.
 I gotta do something.
-But what đ€ ?
+But what 🤔 ?

-You HAVE to move emotions from âaffective to ĂŠffectiveâ (Duncombe, 2024, p.
+You HAVE to move emotions from “affective to æffective” (Duncombe, 2024, p.
 46) – turning empathy into action.
 Otherwise, the film risks being an emotional spectacle without real impact.

-So, Dan, evoke deep, âhigh-certaintyâ emotions, like anger and disgust (Kemp, 2025, p.
+So, Dan, evoke deep, “high-certainty” emotions, like anger and disgust (Kemp, 2025, p.
 46), choose to shock and disrupt (Duncombe, 2024).
 How?
 Start by finding the right character.
 Shift your gaze from the teenage models to Ashley Arbaugh, the ex-model-turned-scout in Girl Model.
 She hides her camera to take non-consensual photos of girls.
 This is disgusting – creeperific.

-Disgust is âvisceralâ (RyynĂ€nen et al., 2023, p.
+Disgust is “visceral” (Ryynänen et al., 2023, p.
 3) – something you feel.
-Going beyond âAWWWWâ for these girls, it unsettles you.
-Just the thought of Ashley still makes me squirm đ€ą.
-Thatâs how you make a documentary that matters.
+Going beyond ‘AWWWW’ for these girls, it unsettles you.
+Just the thought of Ashley still makes me squirm 🤢.
+That’s how you make a documentary that matters.
 I feel it.
-Itâs memorable.
+It’s memorable.
 For me, now I know.
 Disgust makes me rethink my consumer habits and drives me to support ethical brands.
 Feeling disgust at exploitative practices means I can no longer ignore my complicity.
 I shop differently now.
 Want to apply this approach?
 Look for an exploitative figure in the Bangladeshi unions.
 Spend time with them.
-If you capture something that sparks disgust, itâll engage your audience.
+If you capture something that sparks disgust, it’ll engage your audience.
 It worked in Girl Model – give it a try!

 Stage 4: make it memorable

 Another way to make it stick is to make it memorable.
 You could make music.
-I didnât think âhumming that musicâ would be a response to Mangetout, which explores the journey of mangetout from Zimbabwe to a dinner party in London.
-But here I am months later, still remembering every word from the kidsâ performance for Tescoâs inspectors đ¶ âDown the valley, up the mountain / Tescoâs our dear friend!â đ¶ (Holt in Cook et al., 2025, np).
+I didn’t think ‘humming that music’ would be a response to Mangetout, which explores the journey of mangetout from Zimbabwe to a dinner party in London.
+But here I am months later, still remembering every word from the kids’ performance for Tesco’s inspectors 🎶 “Down the valley, up the mountain / Tesco’s our dear friend!” 🎶 (Holt in Cook et al., 2025, np).

-The tune didnât âstop in silenceâ (Williamson & Jilka, 2014, p.
+The tune didn’t “stop in silence” (Williamson & Jilka, 2014, p.
 653).
 It followed me home, reciting it at Easter.
 Cut from the performance…

-âŠto Grannie, âthe farmâs âcaterpillar examinerâ explaining how she tried to kill herselfâ đ± (OâMalley in Cook at al., 2025, np):
+…to Grannie, “the farm’s ‘caterpillar examiner’ explaining how she tried to kill herself” 😱 (O’Malley in Cook at al., 2025, np):

 Not so sweet anymore, is it, @Tongue?
 Me singing happily to myself at home only reminds me more of the exploitation-the unease lingers as the song is lodged.
-Iâm thinking about my role as a consumer.
-CleverâŠ
+I’m thinking about my role as a consumer.
+Clever…

 Another tactic to make ur doc memorable is juxtaposing extremes of people.
 This works because viewers must work hard to understand why you chose these contrasts, and that effort makes the message stick.
-In Mangetout, produce buyer Mark Dady, âthe great man from Tescoâ (Holt in Cook et al., 2025, np), struts in, while the farmers he âbulliedâ (Aaronovitch in Cook et al., 2025, np) praise him.
-Girl Model too uses a glaring contrast between Nadya and Ashley, placed on âopposite ends of the businessâ (Smith in Hambly et al., 2025, np).
+In Mangetout, produce buyer Mark Dady, “the great man from Tesco” (Holt in Cook et al., 2025, np), struts in, while the farmers he “bullied” (Aaronovitch in Cook et al., 2025, np) praise him.
+Girl Model too uses a glaring contrast between Nadya and Ashley, placed on “opposite ends of the business” (Smith in Hambly et al., 2025, np).
 One is a vulnerable girl exploited for profit, the other a scout capitalising on that vulnerability.
-Itâs funny how you can be so angry at someone who is just doing their job.
-But the way their lives fit together is atrocious to the audience đ€.
+It’s funny how you can be so angry at someone who is just doing their job.
+But the way their lives fit together is atrocious to the audience 😤.
 This tactic can evoke anger – I spoke about strong emotions earlier.
 The hope is that these spark action (Kemp, 2025).

 You can also make it memorable by doing something different.
 You can make it incomplete / encourage curiosity.
 As Cook (2015) argues, the excitement of discovering things for ourselves fuels curiosity and critical questions.
-An interatcive documentary called The ginger trail by Bharath Ananthanarayana, did this.
-Ananthanarayana (in Ananthanarayana, 2025, np) wanted to encourage detective work đ”ïžââïž.
+An interatcive documentary called From India’s ginger fields to the table by Bharath Ananthanarayana, did this.
+Ananthanarayana (in Ananthanarayana, 2025, np) wanted to encourage detective work 🕵️♀️.
 Like he had invented a game – Cluedo meets documentary.
 Two-minute clips where my classmates and I choose the sequence.
 Boje (in Connor and Phelan, 2013) developed an antenarrative approach, which Ananthanarayana uses.
-Through jumbled clips which unsettle âordered narrativesâ (Connor and Phelan, 2013, p.
+Through jumbled clips which unsettle “ordered narratives” (Connor and Phelan, 2013, p.
 150), Ananthanarayana documents the many stories circulating within the narrative.
-My first clip was âLabouring the Fieldâ (Ananthanarayana, 2025).
-One shot of digging đȘ, the only sound being the rhythmic thwack of labour.
+My first clip was “Labouring the Field” (Ananthanarayana, 2025).
+One shot of digging , the only sound being the rhythmic thwack of labour.

-Then, I chose a sequence called âHow It Beganâ.
-Wait-shouldnât this have come first?
+Then, I chose a sequence called “How It Began”.
+Wait-shouldn’t this have come first?
 Nope.
 Ananthanarayana hands the audience choice of how the story unfolds.
-Thatâs influential: just like how I have the power to create the story of documentary, I have the power to choose how I source commodities in my life.
-Dan, if you want people like me to feel that urgency of âI gotta do somethingâ, you need to make them actively involved in the process – like Bharath did.
+That’s influential: just like how I have the power to create the story of documentary, I have the power to choose how I source commodities in my life.
+Dan, if you want people like me to feel that urgency of ‘I gotta do something’, you need to make them actively involved in the process – like Bharath did.
 Make them feel they have a part to play in changing the system.

 By engaging the right emotions, you can create real impact.
 For me, I now know about the exploitation behind commodities like mangetout and girl models – that I had no clue about before.
 No longer ignorant.
 The deeper emotions inspired me to talk.
 Even this small step leads to change.
-Now weâre talking đŁïž đŹ.
-This is the impact you should aim for, Dan, cuz by sharing these films, the conversation passes through the âsocial realmâ (Heim, 2003, p.
+Now we’re talking 🗣️ 💬.
+This is the impact you should aim for, Dan, cuz by sharing these films, the conversation passes through the “social realm” (Heim, 2003, p.
 187), raising awareness and demystifying exploitation.
-Even by talking/singing to my dad about Mangetout, Iâve pushed the conversation outside âtraditional art and activism worldsâ (Duncombe, 2024, p.
+Even by talking/singing to my dad about Mangetout, I’ve pushed the conversation outside “traditional art and activism worlds” (Duncombe, 2024, p.
 74).

 So, see what you can achieve for workers in the Global South and audience members in the Global North audience by thinking about all these things.
 Let me know what approach you decide to take!